 A new name

-In 1954, SD Kvarner was renamed to NK (Nogometni Klub, Football Club) Rijeka.
+In 1954, SD Kvarner was renamed as NK (Nogometni Klub, Football Club) Rijeka.
 The only change/addition since then, has been the “H” in front, “Hrvatski”, “Croatian”, a common first letter in the official names of several clubs of the country, once they demanded and won their independence from former Yugoslavia.

 Far behind Dinamo Zagreb and Hajduk Split, Rijeka never managed to finish higher than fourth in the incredibly competitive Yugoslav First League, but they did pick up back-to-back Cup trophies in 1978 and 1979, beating Trepča and Partizan respectively in the finals.